What insurance is right for me?

 Not all plans include the same benefits.
 Make sure you take a look at the plan's coverage options to be sure it provides for the services you need.

 Be sure to ask around.
 What is the reputation of the company?
 What do your friends and family members think of the company?
-Their opinion may provide valuable insight into whether the plan is right for you.
+Their opinions may provide valuable insight into whether the plan is right for you.

 Choosing the right health plan is a big decision.
 By knowing more about the differences between plans and how they work, you'll make a well-informed decision that best meets your needs.